-So flash forward to 2013 when my husband and I were heading to the Mayan ruins of Caracol, Belize.
-It is located in the middle of no where.
-A logger stumbled across it in 1937.
+Flash forward to 2013 when my husband and I were heading to the Mayan ruins of Caracol, Belize, located in the middle of remote jungle.
+A logger stumbled across Caracol in 1937.
 But it dates back to 1200 B.C.
-It held some 100,000 people back then.
+An ancient city with 100,000 ghosts.

 The main structure of Caana is still the tallest structure in Belize.

-Money!
 I told you there was a connection.
-My new goal is to photograph a bill at a cool tourist spot on all our trips.
-Caana has got to be the best in Belize.
+My new goal is to photograph local currency on all our trips.
+Caana has to be the best spot in Belize for a moneyshot.

-This is the second structure located on top of Caana.
-That's why it is so tall.
-And you can't see it from the ground because it is set back.
+This is the second structure located on top of Caana - that's why it's so tall.
 You can see miles of jungle from the top.